roualdes/MATH131/_sources/week-02.md

 * make new variables and insert them into a DataFrame
 * edit variables contained in a DataFrame

-Throughout we'll use the dataset `msleep` from the packages plotnine.
+Throughout this notebook, we'll use the dataset `msleep` from the packages plotnine.

 ### Preparation